 The next day when the sun comes out and the roof space warms up, the drops of water will evaporate out of the Thermguard and the insulation will dry out.
 Hence Cellulose Fibre insulation is known as the “BREATHING” insulation.

 Thermguard is also very easy to fit, especially in low cost houses with tiled roofs.
-As these houses are normally 10 metres long by 4 metres wide the installer does not even need to enter the roof space.
-From a lightweight scaffold, the installer slips up the tiles leaving a gap through which he blows the product onto the ceiling (the blower can easily blow the 2 metres, which is halfway across the house).
-When the application is complete, he replaces the tiles and moves to the other side of the house where the process is duplicated.
+As these houses are normally 10 metres long by 4 metres wide, the installer does not even need to enter the roof space.
+From a lightweight scaffold, the installer slips up the tiles leaving a gap through which he blows the product onto the ceiling (the blower can easily blow 2 metres, which is halfway across the house).
+When the application is complete, he replaces the tiles and moves to the other side of the house where the process is replicated.
 A pillow fitted with Thermguard is then placed above the trapdoor to insulate this area, allowing easy access to the roof space.